 Following a very large collapse of more than 70%, the wing-tip of the collapsed side may become trapped in the glider lines.
-Here too counter-braking and weight-shifting must be used to stop the glider from turning away.
-The trapped end can generally be opened by a short, fast pull on the brake lines or by pulling on the separate stabilo lines.
+Our tests have shown that the TWIN RS 2 continues in level flight surprisingly well, even with major cravats, by counter-braking and weight-shifting on the open side.
+Most cravats can be reopened by pulling firmly on the stabilo lines.